APIS: International Medical Coordination for Proton and Carbon Ion Therapy

 When Patients Seek International Review

-Treatment Delay
+Treatment Timing

-Insurance or authorization barriers may affect treatment timing.
+Insurance or authorization barriers may delay treatment.

 Limited Local Options